 Why Your Web Push Notification Has Lower Reach Than Expected

-Contextual or short messages pushed to user’s device that is the desktop, tablet or mobile browsers are known as web push notifications.
+Contextual or short messages pushed to user's device that is the desktop, tablet or mobile browsers are known as web push notifications.
 If a visitor of your website subscribes to the push notification, he should be notified every time you send a push notification.
 The reachability should be high as push notifications are sent to subscribers in real time, and anyone online before the notification expires should get the message.
 There are many vendors offering push notification service.
 However, irrespective of the service provider, many times the reachability of push notification is an issue.

 But if you notice that the reachability is not high, then here are the likely reasons –

 - Permission Denied from Notification Center – If you subscribers have turned off the notifications on his device under the Notification and Action Settings he will not receive any web push.
 However, this should get marked as unsubscribed users.

 So while calculating your actual view rate, try to subtract the unsubscribed subscribers, for the total sent.
 One can disable the notifications from here either from a particular website or from the browser itself

 - Old Subscribers may have low reachability, or Subscriber status is not Updated at Cloud Managers immediately – All Web Push Notifications are sent respective cloud managers – FCM(Firebase Cloud Manager) for Chrome, etc, which then deliver then notifications to the individual browsers.
 If a user has unsubscribed from the notification using the browser settings, or if the user is not using it for a long time, the user is marked as unsubscribed.
 But this unsubscribe should propagate to the cloud managers.
 We do see that at times this unsubscribe is not updated at Cloud Manager level so there may be a delay in marking subscribers as unsubscribed.